modalsoul0226/CheatBook/网络/uoft/open2.md

 - The chorus features a fuller orchestra and harsher timbre (blaring horns).
 - In some cases the chorus is meant to be ironic: the scabs celebrating their newfound monetary gain at the expense of the striking coal miners.
 - **Two themes: children's/ballet theme (arpeggios and counting), solidarity/rock theme (chanting with horns and sax).**
-- The ballet and solidarity themes eventually become conflated.
+- The **ballet** and **solidarity themes** eventually become **conflated**.
 Representation of Billy's own position as a young heterosexual boy who loves to dance within the domain of a world that is strongly coded as masculine.
 - This example features a lot of spoken dialogue.
 <br/>